The Story of

 The Neptune Memorial Reef™ meets the strict guidelines and permitting of the EPA, DERM, NOAA, Florida Fish and Wildlife and the Army Corps of Engineers.
 The Memorial Reef™ is also certified by the Green Burial Council, providing an ecologically-sensitive alternative to burial.

 The Memorial Reef™ is the only artificial reef in the world required to conduct phase one studies, engineer the Reef to withstand the strongest storm in 100 years, and engineer the Reef to encourage an entire ecosystem.
 In this last regard, the Memorial Reef™ has exceeded all goals and hopes, accomplishing in its first six years what was expected to take at least ten.

-The Memorial Reef™ is now the most prolific artificial or natural reef in south Florida.
+The Memorial Reef™ is now the most prolific artificial or natural reef in Florida.
 The reef can even be classified as a coral reef now that 14 species of reef-building coral have joined the ecosystem.
 Some of the Reef’s ecological successes have been a surprise, like the identified sea urchin previously thought to be extinct in the Caribbean.

-Constructing the Reef™
+Constructing the NEPTUNE MEMORIAL Reef™

 The Memorial Reef™ consists of road units meeting at a centerpiece.
 It is designed with portals for future placement of features mixed with cremated remains.
 Columns, for example, contain a pin holding the top on.
-The 250 pound top is removed for deployments to the center of the column.
-Around the Atlantis centerpiece sits a bench designed as a fish habitat.
+The 250 pound top is removed for deployment to the center of the column.
+Around the Welcome centerpiece sits a bench designed as a fish habitat.
 The bench cover is removed for deployments to this feature.
 Road podiums contain portals for installment of deployments.
 Memorial plaques are affixed to the outside of the features.